-Before starting any electrical or electronics device installations or studying electrical practical, we should know about the measurements and its measuring instruments.
+Before starting any electrical or electronics device installations or studying electrical practicals, we should know about the measurements and its measuring instruments.

 This basic knowledge will help you throughout your electrical and electronics engineering.